TerioO/GANs/README.md

-# GANs
+# Generative Adversarial Networks

-Generative Adversarial Networks
+This repository will contain some GAN applications